yurifarod/Algorithms/README.md

-# Bitcoin-Mining
+# Algorithms
-This repository have algorithms to Bitcoin Mining
+This repository have a purpouse of study Algorithms and your applications.